peterteszary/CommandCenter/README.md

-# gitpractice
+# Command Center
-This is a Repository for Git study purposes
+This is a Repository for Git, Docker and some other commands that can be useful.

 # Commands